luisibanez/open-source-databases-tutorial/source/SPARQL/LessonQuery.rst

   }

 The function "bound()" indicates whether a variable was associated to a value or not.
-This is equivalent to whether a match was found for the graph pattern that included this variable.
+This is equivalent to whether a match was found for the Graph Pattern that included this variable.
 When some variables are used in OPTIONAL triplets, they may be "unbound" which is what the expression "!bound()" tests for.